Do you consider yourself a content marketing professional?

 Are you seeking a tool that helps you find and target the best keywords for your business?

-While there are many to choose from, all of which offer something unique, the Google Keyword Planner remains one of the best.
+While there are many to choose from, all of which offer something unique, the Google Keyword Planner remains one of the best ways to conduct keyword research.

-There’s a lot to like about this tool, including the fact that it’s free and extremely simple to use.
+There’s a lot to like about this free tool, including the fact that it’s extremely simple to use.

 As a content marketer, you should always be searching for keywords that can give your website or a particular blog post a boost.

-My top suggestion for using this tool is simple: experiment, experiment and then experiment some more.
+My top suggestion for using this keyword tool is simple: experiment, experiment and then experiment some more.

 The more searches you run, the more you’ll understand how the tool works.
 Also, multiple searches give you a better idea of which keywords best suit your site.